Murilovisque/go-http-mock/README.md

     }]
 }
 ```

-We can configure a query parameters and the response depends of the quey values
+We can configure query parameters and the response depends on these quey values
 ```json
 {
     "port": 9001,